Virginia Tech® home

 The inception of TABS arose from two major recent advances in neuroimaging.
 The first is recognition that multi-voxel patterns of fMRI data can be used to decode brain states – to determine what the volunteer was “doing,” such as receiving sensory input, affecting motor output, or otherwise internally focusing on a prescribed task or thought.
 The second is continued advances in magnetic resonance imaging systems and experimental sophistication with fMRI that have led to the emergence of real-time fMRI as a viable tool for biofeedback.

-• Associate Professor, Fralin Biomedical Research Institute at VTC
+• Professor, Fralin Biomedical Research Institute at VTC

-• Associate Professor, Department of Biomedical Engineering and Mechanics, College of Engineering
+• Professor, Department of Biomedical Engineering and Mechanics, College of Engineering

-• Associate Professor, Departments of Emergency Medicine and Radiology, School of Medicine
+• Professor, Departments of Emergency Medicine and Radiology, School of Medicine

 Li T, Murphy S, Kiselev B, Bakshi KS, Zhang J, Eltahir A, Zhang Y, Chen Y, Zhu J, Davis RM, Madsen LA, Morris JR, Karolyi DR, LaConte SM, Sheng Z, Dorn HC.
 (2015).
 A New Interleukin-13 Amino-Coated Gadolinium Metallofullerene Nanoparticle for Targeted MRI Detection of Glioblastoma Tumor Cells.
 Journal of the American Chemical Society 137(24): 7881-8.